 Remember your child is not resisting you when she's refusing to sit on the potty.

 You want to tap into your calm headspace so you don't react in the same way as you would with straight-up toddler behavior.
 Instead, step back to see what's at the root of this toddler resistance.

 Related: Looking for help on how to talk to your toddler?
 Why some words and situations bring on power battles?
 How to find more calm at home?
 I found this book to be one of the best parenting books for support.
 A few key takeaways really shifted the dynamic between me and my kids.. so they feel heard.

-How about expectations?
-How long does toddler resistance to the potty tend to last?
+How long does toddler resistance to sitting on the potty tend to last?

 If your child is outright refusing to sit on the potty, it likely won't turn around in a day.

 (Neither will the loud requests for you to come help with a carseat buckle.)

 But the first step is to change the way you're thinking about your child refusing to sit on the potty.
 You can always reach out for support, especially if you feel like you're stuck in frustration land with potty training.